 Spearing MK, Post RM, Leverich GS, et al: Modification of the Clinical Global Impressions (CGI) scale for use in bipolar illness (BP): the CGI-BP.
 Psychiatry Res.
 1997;73: 159–171.

-Copyright 2019, Simple and Practical Medical Education, LLC.
+Copyright 2019 to 2022, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.